Debashis26/Training/git-topic.md

    ```Bash
    $ rm <file-name>
    ```
-9. `touch` - create a new empty file or update the timestamp of an existing file
+9. `touch` - Create a new empty file or update the timestamp of an existing file
    ```Bash
    $ touch <file-name>
    ```